-You survived the holiday gift-giving and the blizzard of a generation, now you deserve some fun.
-Spring break is around the corner but you don’t have to travel far for the kids to have a good time.
+You survived the holidays and freezing winter temps - now you deserve some hard-earned fun!
+Spring break is around the corner and you don’t have to travel far for the kids to have a good time.
 Home to world-class museums, professional sports, amusement parks, excellent restaurants, and more–the Cincy Region has family-friendly spring break fun in spades!
 Planning spring break on a budget has never been easier.
-This guide will help you find fun things to do in Cincinnati on spring break with your family.
+This guide will help you find fun things to do in Cincinnati and Northern Kentucky on spring break with your family.
 With many free and affordable attractions, you and your wallet will be happy too.

-Spark imagination with these family-friendly arts and cultural attractions in Cincy
+Spark imagination with these family-friendly arts and cultural attractions in the Cincy Region

 Contemporary Arts Center